shinolab/autd3-rs/autd3-driver/README.md

 # autd3-driver

-This crate provides driver of AUTD3.
+This crate provides driver of AUTD3 device.

 # Author